urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/04 Object Oriented Programming.md

   Interface methods are by default public and abstract, but can also contain a default implementation,
     defined with the keyword "default"
   May contain static and private methods only if the method body is also defined.
-    This methods cannot be overriden
+    This methods cannot be overridden
-  May contain static members, that are implicitly public and final Cannot contain instance members
+  May contain static fields, that are implicitly public and final Cannot contain instance members
-  Static and instance initiliazer blocks and constructors are not allowed in interfaces Classes are able to implement many interfaces, but may inherit only from one class Interfaces cannot be declared "final"
+  Static and instance initializer blocks and constructors are not allowed in interfaces Classes are able to implement many interfaces, but may inherit only from one class Interfaces can extend other interfaces
+  Interfaces cannot be declared "final"
   Interfaces and Object class methods
     Interfaces can declare methods with the same signature as Object class methods and overload them, but never override them